nikomatsakis/babysteps/content/blog/2026-03-21-view-types-max-min.markdown

 ### Man, I have to write the fields that my method uses in the signature?
 That sucks!
 It should be automatic!

-I get that for many applications, particularly with *private* methods, writing out the list fields that will be accessed seems a bit silly: the compiler ought to be able to figure it out.
+I get that for many applications, particularly with *private* methods, writing out the list of fields that will be accessed seems a bit silly: the compiler ought to be able to figure it out.

 On the flip side, this is the kind of inter-procedural inference we try to avoid in Rust, for a number of reasons: